microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

     _In_ DMFMODULE DmfModule
     )
 ```
-If the Module supports this callback, DMF calls this callback before the
+If a Module supports this callback, DMF calls this callback before the
 Module is destroyed.
 Depending on the Module's Open Flags, this callback
 may be called immediately before the Module is destroyed, during
 EvtDeviceReleaseHardware or during EvtDeviceD0Exit.
-It is also possible
-that this callback is called on demand by the Client if
-**DMF_MODULE_OPEN_OPTION_Generic** is set.

 The purpose of this callback is to allow the Module to unregister for
 any notifications that were registered in